 Thematic focusWASH & Water Governance

 Many smallholder rice farmers in Northern India and North-eastern Thailand increasingly struggle for their livelihoods.
-Due to continued mineral fertilizer and pesticide input, soil fertility and therefore yields have declined.
-They are increasingly confronted with droughts or floods that affect their crops.
+Caused by global warming they are increasingly confronted with droughts or floods that affect their crops.
 Moreover, low market prices and high costs for agricultural inputs result in low net revenues.
 As a consequence, numerous smallholders are highly indebted.
-In addition, the unsustainable farming practices pose a serious threat to local ecosystems, water resources and the health of people.
+In addition, the unsustainable farming practices pose a serious threat to local ecosystems, water resources and biodiversity.

-Helvetas implements the project in close collaboration with Reismuehle Brunnen, Intercooperation Social Development and local producer organizations and companies in India and Thailand.
-The involvement of the private sector allows fast progress and ensures that the value chain continues once the project is over.
+This is a project of the Reismuehle Nutrex, a division of Coop, in close collaboration with local partners, producer organizations and companies in India and Thailand.
+Helvetas advises this project thematically.
+The involvement of the private sector ensures that the value chains continue once the project is over.
 The innovative project set-up creates a win-win-win situation for farmers, businesses and the environment.
 Consumers get an attractive product with proven positive impact at production level.